 An annual summer fixture

-The BWF World Championships began as a triennial event, filling the year left vacant between the Thomas Cup and Uber Cup.
+The World Championships began as a triennial event, filling the year left vacant between the Thomas Cup and Uber Cup.
 After the third edition in 1983, the event became biennial, alternating with the two team championships, which became a combined biennial event from 1984.
-Two decades later, the frequency changed again and the 2006 IBF World Championships in Madrid marked the first time the Worlds had been held in consecutive years.
+Two decades later, the frequency changed again and the 2006 World Championships in Madrid marked the first time the Worlds had been held in consecutive years.
 The event continued as a nearly annual affair, taking a break only once every four years, when the Olympic Games would take over as the major event of the summer.

-USA’s Howard Bach/Tony Gunawan won Men’s Doubles gold at the 2005 World Championships in Anaheim, USA.
-New Zealand’s Daniel Shirley/Sara Runesten-Petersen won Mixed Doubles bronze at the same event.
+USA’s Howard Bach/Tony Gunawan won men’s doubles gold at the 2005 World Championships in Anaheim, USA.
+New Zealand’s Daniel Shirley/Sara Runesten-Petersen won mixed doubles bronze at the same event.

 China’s Zhao Yunlei holds the overall record with 10 medals, including 5 gold, 2 silver and three bronze.
-Korea’s Park Joo Bong holds the record among the men with seven medals overall, including five gold and two bronze.
+Among the men, Lin Dan (China) and Park Joo Bong (Korea) have the highest number of titles, with five gold medals each.